NativeScript/docs-v7/tooling/bundling-with-webpack.md

 ## How nativescript-dev-webpack Works

-Installing the plugin adds several updates your project:
+Installing the plugin adds several updates to your project:

 - `devDependencies` settings that will contain the most popular webpack package and several loaders and plugins.
 - `webpack.android.js` and `webpack.ios.js` configuration files for the Android and iOS platforms respectively.